UWPCE-PythonCert/PythonCertDevel/source/exercises/slicing.rst

 Write some functions that take a sequence as an argument, and return a copy of that sequence:

 * with the first and last items exchanged.
-* with every other item removed
+* with every other item removed.
-* with the first and last 4 items removed, and every other item in between
+* with the first and last 4 items removed, and every other item in between.
-* with the elements reversed (just with slicing)
+* with the elements reversed (just with slicing).
-* with the middle third, then last third, then the first third in the new order
+* with the middle third, then last third, then the first third in the new order.

 **NOTE:** These should work with ANY sequence -- but you can use strings to test, if you like.